underscoreio/essential-slick/src/pages/4-data_modelling.md

 ## Table and Column Representation

-Now we know how rows can be represented and mapped, we will look in more detail at the representation of the table and the columns it comprises.
+Now we know how rows can be represented and mapped, let's look in more detail at the representation of the table and the columns it comprises.
 In particular we'll explore nullable columns, foreign keys, more about primary keys, composite keys, and options you can apply a table.

 ### Nullable Columns {#null-columns}

 Columns defined in SQL are nullable by default.
 That is, they can contain `NULL` as a value.
 Slick makes columns non-nullable by default---if you want a nullable column you model it naturally in Scala as an `Option[T]`.